Resources created for your community to come together and discuss solutions to challenges families with infants and toddlers are facing today.

-You’re invited to join us on [DATE/TIME] at [LOCATION] for a community conversation on the child care crisis in [LOCAL COMMUNITY] and how we can meet the needs of families in our community.
+You’re invited to join us on [DATE/TIME] at [LOCATION] for a community conversation on the early care and learning crisis in [LOCAL COMMUNITY] and how we can meet the needs of families in our community.

-In partnership with Raising Illinois, a collective effort to close the opportunity gap for our earliest learners, [NAME OF LOCAL GROUP / ORGANIZATION] will host a discussion between families, educators and child care advocates to explore The Infant & Child Care Roadmap and address barriers to accessing affordable child care in Illinois and here in [COMMUNITY].
+In partnership with Raising Illinois, a collective effort to close the opportunity gap for our earliest learners, [NAME OF LOCAL GROUP / ORGANIZATION] will host a discussion between families, educators and advocates to explore the Illinois Prenatal to Three Policy Agenda and address barriers to accessing early care and learning resources in Illinois and here in [COMMUNITY].

-The need for expanded access to quality care for infants and toddlers in Illinois is clear—what is less clear is how to overcome the many challenges to meet this urgent need.
-Sparking conversations within our communities will bring us one step closer to creating a child care system that is accessible, affordable, equitable and inclusive of every infant and toddler in Illinois.
+The need for expanded access to early care and learning resources for infants and toddlers in Illinois is clear—what is less clear is how to overcome the many challenges to meet this urgent need.
+Sparking conversations within our communities will bring us one step closer to creating an early care and learning system that is accessible, affordable, equitable and inclusive of every infant and toddler in Illinois.

 During this community conversation you’ll be joined by: